 Electronic forms

 By increasing our use of digital forms and records, we are helping create a safer environment for staff and patients, as well as reducing the amount of printing and paper used.
+We are just starting an ambitious project to digitise all patient records and are moving towards a fully electronic patient record.

 Sustainable travel